gamemanual0/gm0/source/docs/useful-resources.rst

 `9794 Wizards.exe <https://www.youtube.com/channel/UC988iYaWDOF7Fpv6HqN-wjQ/featured>`_ --- A channel containing many useful FTC videos, especially for rookies.

+`COREFTC <https://www.coreftc.org/>`_ --- A complete guide for FDM 3D printing within the scope of FTC, providing answers to a lot of the basic questions asked about 3D printing concerning topics such as: bed adhesion, tolerances, designing for 3D printing, tuning, and hardware choices.

 `Designing Competitive FTC Robots (paid) <https://www.amazon.com/dp/B09DN3999Y>`_ --- This book describes the overall approach to designing a robot including strategy, brainstorming, and prototyping.

 `Fastener Guide <https://www.boltdepot.com/fastener-information/printable-tools/printable-fastener-tools.pdf>`_ --- A guide explaining the different types of fasteners and where they are useful.
 It also includes printouts with drawings of various to scale fasteners to help identify them.